abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Last modification time					-t
 - Information on file found (whether 64/32 bit binary etc)	-in
 - Dependencies of file found in one level depth		-de
+- Output string in quote pair enclosure		-qp

 Would narrow down search
 - To find only directory, file or link type, suffix it with /, // or ///
 - To certain depth :		-1..99[-1..99] or ./ prefix to be tied on current dir.
 - To have greater control by regular expression					-E
 - To search in case sensitive		-cs (Defaults to insensitive -ci option)
-- The Exclusion from the main search found
+- To filter out or get exclusion from the main search found
 </pre>
 Most of 'find' 'test' options may also be passed here, below are some excerpt of its manual on options
 Simply type l